Singapore

+Singapore, officially the Republic of Singapore, is an island country and city-state in Southeast Asia.
+Its territory comprises one main island, 63 satellite islands and islets, and one outlying islet.
+The country is about one degree of latitude (137 km) north of the equator, off the southern tip of the Malay Peninsula, bordering the Strait of Malacca to the west, the Singapore Strait to the south along with the Riau Islands in Indonesia, the South China Sea to the east, and the Straits of Johor along with the State of Johor in Malaysia to the north.

-Singapore's history dates back at least a millennium, having been a maritime emporium known as Temasek and subsequently as a major constituent part of several successive thalassocratic empires.
-Its contemporary era began in 1819 when Stamford Raffles established Singapore as an entrepôt trading post of the British Empire.
-In 1867, the colonies in Southeast Asia were reorganised and Singapore came under the direct control of Britain as part of the Straits Settlements.
-During World War II, Singapore was occupied by Japan in 1942, and returned to British control as a separate Crown colony following Japan's surrender in 1945.
-Singapore gained self-governance in 1959 and in 1963 became part of the new federation of Malaysia, alongside Malaya, North Borneo, and Sarawak.
-Ideological differences, most notably the perceived encroachment of the egalitarian "Malaysian Malaysia" political ideology led by Lee Kuan Yew into the other constituent entities of Malaysia—at the perceived expense of the bumiputera and the policies of Ketuanan Melayu—eventually led to Singapore's expulsion from the federation two years later; Singapore became an independent sovereign country in 1965.
+In its early history, Singapore was a maritime emporium known as Temasek; subsequently, it was a major constituent of several successive thalassocratic empires.
+Its contemporary era began in 1819, when Stamford Raffles established Singapore as an entrepôt trading post of the British Empire.
+In 1867, Singapore came under direct British control as part of the Straits Settlements.
+During World War II, Singapore was occupied by Japan in 1942 and returned to Britain as a Crown colony following Japan's surrender in 1945.
+Singapore gained self-governance in 1959 and, in 1963, became part of the new federation of Malaysia, alongside Malaya, North Borneo, and Sarawak.
+Ideological differences led to Singapore's expulsion from the federation two years later; it became an independent sovereign country in 1965.
+After early years of turbulence and despite lacking natural resources and a hinterland, the nation rapidly developed to become one of the Four Asian Tigers.

-After early years of turbulence whilst lacking natural resources and a hinterland, the nation rapidly developed to become one of the Four Asian Tigers based on international trade and economic globalisation, integrating itself within the world economy through free trade with minimal-to-no trade barriers or tariffs, export-oriented industrialisation, and the large accumulation of received foreign direct investments, foreign-exchange reserves, and assets held by sovereign wealth funds.
-A highly developed country, it is tied at 12th on the UN Human Development Index and has the second-highest GDP per capita (PPP) in the world.
-Identified as a tax haven, Singapore is the only country in Asia with a AAA sovereign credit rating from all major rating agencies.
-It is a major aviation, financial, and maritime shipping hub, and has consistently been ranked as one of the most expensive cities to live in for expatriates and foreign workers.
-Singapore is placed highly in key social indicators: education, healthcare, quality of life, personal safety, infrastructure, and housing, with a home-ownership rate of 88 percent.
+As a highly developed country, Singapore has the highest PPP-adjusted GDP per capita in the world, and is the only country in Asia with a AAA sovereign credit rating from all major rating agencies.
+Identified as a tax haven, it is a major aviation, financial, and maritime shipping hub and has consistently been ranked as one of the most expensive cities for expatriates and foreign workers.
+Singapore ranks highly in key social indicators: education, healthcare, quality of life, personal safety, infrastructure, and housing, with a home-ownership rate of 88 per cent.
 Singaporeans enjoy one of the longest life expectancies, fastest Internet connection speeds, lowest infant mortality rates, and lowest levels of corruption in the world.
+Singapore is organised into five regions, 55 planning areas and hundreds of subzones.
+It has the third highest population density of any country, although there are numerous green and recreational spaces as a result of urban planning.
+With a multicultural population and in recognition of the cultural identities of the major ethnic groups within the nation, Singapore has four official languages: English, Malay, Mandarin, and Tamil.
+English is the common language, with exclusive use in numerous public services.
+Multi-racialism is enshrined in the constitution and continues to shape national policies.